 “So what?
 You’re in love with two people.
 As long as at least one of them is willing to put up with it, you’re safe, the master of ‘Sneakin’ Around.’”

 “Well, that won’t be Jack.
 So, Swamp Boy is up for a ride through the cheating zone.
 And, don’t ever let me call him Swamp Boy again.
 We’s Tom & Huck, hillbilly brothers, makin’ babies with one another.”

-“I’ll call Jack and let him know he’s in trouble.”
+“I’ll call Jack to let him know his love life is in trouble.”